robenkleene/design-references/adobe-after-effects/after-effects-keyframes.md

 Select layers, right-click "Keyframe Assistant > Sequence Layers..."

 - **Duration**: The duration of the transition.
-E.g., to have a layer show for a second, and transition for half a second, start with the layers showing for two seconds, then set the duration to half a second.
+E.g., to have a layer show for a second, and transition for half a second, start with the layers showing for two seconds, then set the duration to half a second (`30`).

 #### Transition